Shout-out to Plain Chicken Food Blog and Their Cheesy Grits!

 Plain Chicken Food Blog

-A few days ago I was searching for a good cheesy grits recipe and found one on Plain Chicken.
-I’ve seen this food blog before but spent a little more time on the site this time.
-The recipe was called Mississippi Sin Grits Casserole.
-It sounded just like what I was looking for so I tried it!
+A few days ago, I was on the hunt for a good cheesy grits recipe and came across one on the Plain Chicken blog.
+I’d visited the site before, but this time I spent a bit more time browsing.
+The recipe, called Mississippi Sin Grits Casserole, sounded exactly like what I was looking for, so I decided to give it a try!

-You can find the recipe on Plain Chicken so I won’t repeat it here.
-I did just make half the recipe which was more than enough for two people.
-The full recipe would feed 12 people…..and there are only two of us))) We had leftovers for a couple of nights.
-We’re not big on eating leftovers, but we ate every bit of this!
+You can find the full recipe on Plain Chicken, so I won’t reprint it here.
+I made just half of the recipe, which was still more than enough for two people.
+The full recipe serves 12—and there are only two of us!
+We had leftovers for a couple of nights, and even though we’re not usually big on leftovers, we enjoyed every bite of this one!

 Adjustments

-The only thing I did differently from halving the recipe was to add a little more liquid before I poured it into the greased skillet.
-It seemed a little thick so I added a bit more milk.
-Buttermilk actually because it’s what I had on hand.
-But you could add a little more chicken broth if needed.
-Mine could have been a little thicker because maybe I cooked the grits a little longer or mismeasured somewhere.
-But it just needed thinning a bit.
+The only change I made, aside from halving the recipe, was adding a bit more liquid before pouring it into the greased skillet.
+The mixture seemed a little thick, so I added a splash of buttermilk since it’s what I had on hand.
+You could also use a bit more chicken broth if needed.
+Mine might have been thicker because I possibly overcooked the grits a bit or mismeasured somewhere, but it just needed a little thinning.

 It tasted great and no doubt I’ll be making it again soon.
 I might leave out the ham next time too, especially if I’m going to use it as a side dish.

-I was exploring the Plain Chicken site this morning because I wanted to check to see how many servings the full recipe made…..then I ran across this!
-Don’t you just love browsing food blogs)))
+This morning, I was browsing the Plain Chicken site to check how many servings the full recipe made… and I stumbled across this!
+Don’t you just love exploring food blogs? 😊

 2-Ingredient Cream Biscuits